jflamy/owlcms4/docs/Fly.md

 # Installation on fly.io

 Fly.io is a cloud service that is, in effect, free.
-The charges incurred for a single owlcms application and the matching remote scoreboard are less than their 5US$ per month threshold, so there is no bill emitted.
+The charges incurred for a single owlcms application and the matching remote scoreboard are about 1US$ per month, cheaper than the minimal amount for which they emit a bill.

-In order to install an application you will need to log in to their site and then type 3 commands.
+In order to install an application you will need to log in to their site and then issue 3 commands.

 ### Log in